-Handfasting is an ancient custom found in many cultures that dates back to, at least, the ancient Celts in Western Europe.
-Originally it was more of a declaration of intent, a public statement to live together as a couple.
+Handfasting is an ancient custom found in many cultures that dates back to the ancient Celts in Western Europe.
+Originally it was a declaration of intent, a public statement to live together as a couple.
 It was like a trial marriage.
-A special rope was used to bind the couple so they could use their hands but were tied together.
+A special rope was used to bind the couple together but could they still use their hands.
 Think about that, bound together for everything they did.
 As the practice became more widespread in Britain, it gave rise to the term ‘tying the knot’.
 Different cultures used it in different ways.
 In Scotland, lovers used to be bound together for a year and day.
 After that they were considered to be man and wife.
 Of course, if they were incompatible – and there were no children – then they could part.

 The ceremony itself can be a large or as small as you like.
 You can involve as many people or as few you need.
 All that matters is that you make it unique for you and your partner.
 What colours would you like for your handfasting?

 Feel free to use the button below if you’d like to know a bit more or simply ask a few questions.